gsi-upm/scaner/docs/scaner.rst

 The modular architecture of Scaner allows retrieving, storing and processing large amounts of information.
 The independent task system and API further contribute to decouple the modules in the platform.

 * OrientDB stores all the amount of data that we needed and easily edges the information to create graphs.
-* The crawler has been able to extract the necessarry information from Twitter, being only limited by the Twitter API rate limit.
+* The crawler has been able to extract the necessary information from Twitter, being only limited by the Twitter API rate limit.
 Scaner uses `bitter <https://github.com/balkian/bitter>`_ to implement this task.
 * The task manager process all this information.